 Bring a large pot of water to a boil.
 Salt the water generously, then add chard stems and boil for 18-20 minutes.
 Drain thoroughly.

 Transfer the cooked chard to a food processor or blender.
-Add oil, tahini, lemon juice, salt, and pepper, and blend until smooth.
+Add scallion tops (if using), oil, tahini, lemon juice, salt, and pepper, and blend until smooth.
 Let the hummus cool to room temperature, then taste and adjust the amount of tahini, lemon juice, salt, and/or pepper as desired.

 Transfer the hummus to an airtight container and refrigerate for at least 4 hours (or overnight) to let the flavors meld.
 It will keep, tightly covered, in the fridge for up to 3 days.
 Take the hummus out of the fridge an hour or two before serving, to let it come to room temperature.